-The Total Performance Factor was based on fiscal year 2016 Company revenues and adjusted operating income and is calculated as follows: (the Revenue Performance Factor $\times$ 0.50) + (the Adjusted Operating Income Performance Factor $\times$ 0.50).
+The Total Performance Factor was based on fiscal year 2017 Company revenues and adjusted operating income and is calculated as follows: (the Revenue Performance Factor \times 0.50) + (the Adjusted Operating Income Performance Factor \times 0.50).

-The Revenue Performance Factor equals the quotient of fiscal year 2016 total revenues divided by the designated total revenue target for fiscal year 2016.
-The Adjusted Operating Income Performance Factor equals the quotient of fiscal year 2016 adjusted operating income divided by the designated adjusted operating income target for fiscal year 2016.
+The Revenue Performance Factor equals the quotient of fiscal year 2017 total revenues divided by the designated total revenue target for fiscal year 2017.
+The Adjusted Operating Income Performance Factor equals the quotient of fiscal year 2017 adjusted operating income divided by the designated adjusted operating income target for fiscal year 2017.
 However, as set forth in the Section 162(m) Incentive Plan in no event may the Total Performance Factor exceed 130% and so there is a separate cap on the total amount that can be paid.
 The Compensation Committee has the discretion to reduce the amount payable based on the accomplishment of the Individual MBOs or for any other reason in the discretion of the Compensation Committee but it may not increase the amount of the award.

-Based on our financial results for fiscal year 2016, the Compensation Committee determined that Mr. Capone had achieved a Total Performance Factor of 90.9%.
-Accordingly, the Compensation Committee determined the annual cash incentive bonus for Mr. Capone for fiscal year 2016 in the amount of \$727,200.
+Based on our financial results for fiscal year 2017, the Compensation Committee determined that Mr. Capone had achieved a Total Performance Factor of 87%.
+Accordingly, the Compensation Committee awarded an annual cash incentive bonus for Mr. Capone for fiscal year 2017 in the amount of \$741,240.